leeallennyc/data-structures-fall-2020/week5/README.md

 #### Step Three
 * Populating the Database with the blog/journal entries that we created.
 * Starter code: I did not get a chance to finish this out with the `async.eachSeries()` for time reasons.
+Manual pushes of the entries.
 ``` js
 var AWS = require('aws-sdk');
 AWS.config = new AWS.Config();